DBT for BPD

 Borderline Personality Disorder (BPD) is a disorder that is uniquely characterized by intense emotional dysregulation and a slow return to baseline calm.
 When diagnosing BPD, doctors look for nine different characteristic traits, including the frantic attempt to escape real or imagined abandonment, a pattern of intense, unstable interpersonal relationships, profound and chronic emptiness, impulsivity and risk-taking.

 Given the number of traits, the varying degrees of intensity, and the subsequent number of possible trait combinations, BPD does not always manifest itself in the same way.
 However, the underlying sense of emptiness and the toxic self-loathing will be clear to a trained clinician.
-Even if your loved one does not meet five of the nine necessary criteria for BPD, intense emotional dysregulation combined with a number of the aforementioned traits can make life difficult both for you and your loved one.
+Even if your loved one does not meet five of the nine necessary criteria for BPD, intense emotion dysregulation combined with a number of the aforementioned traits can make life difficult both for you and your loved one.

 Recognizing the strain put on family members of people living with BPD, the National Educational Alliance for Borderline Personality Disorder (NEA.BPD) created the Family Connections (FC) program.
 This is a free program in which trained family members help participating family members, by sharing their knowledge, wisdom, and experience.
 This program is now offered in Israel under the auspices of the Israeli NEABPD: www.neabpd.co.il